How To Prioritize Savings Goals When Paying Down Student Loans

 Say you’re a young professional just starting a family and aiming to buy your first home in the next 12 months.
 Currently, you pay $672 monthly on a 10-year $60,000 school loan.
 Your priority may be to reduce that payment, capturing monthly savings to make room for the mortgage coming your way.
-Refinancing a 10-year loan with a fixed rate of 6.21% to a 20-year variable loan with a rate of 3.58% will save you $340 monthly.
-Go ahead and start searching for that perfect neighborhood.
+Refinancing a 10-year loan with a fixed rate of 6.21% to a 20-year variable loan with a rate of 3.58% could save you around $340 monthly, depending on market conditions.

 On the flip side, say you’re a successful entrepreneur in your mid-30s, who already owns a home.
 At this stage in life, it could make more sense to shorten your student loan term and capture lifetime savings.
 Say you owe $60,000, which is to be paid over 10 years at a 6.21% annual rate.
 Because you’re entering your prime earning years, refinancing that student loan to a fixed 3.5% rate over five years could have you out of debt faster and save you an estimated $15,206 for investing in a stock fund or perhaps, putting a down payment on an investment property (or that dream vacation home!)